Supporting organisations across Australia to keep 'child mental health in mind'

 Integral to this is building and supporting an organisational and workplace culture to embrace a range of practices and attitudes that aim to keep ‘child mental health in mind’.

-The National Workforce Centre’s team of Child Mental Health Consultants work with organisations across Australia to gauge readiness and help in the development of action plans to enhance organisational practice to support positive mental health outcomes for infants and children.
+The National Workforce Centre’s team of Child Mental Health Advisors work with organisations across Australia to gauge readiness and help in the development of action plans to enhance organisational practice to support positive mental health outcomes for infants and children.

 Work together with us

-The consultants focus on supporting the implementation of learning products and resources developed by the National Workforce Centre.
+The Advisors focus on supporting the implementation of learning products and resources developed by the National Workforce Centre.
 They cover metropolitan, regional and rural areas and are keen to connect with as many Primary Health Networks, state-based peak bodies, learning organisations and organisations engaged in the delivery of services to children (0-12 years) and their parents/carers, as possible.

-Our child mental health consultants can:
+Our child mental health advisors can:

 - Engage with key state/regional based stakeholders and/or organisations delivering services to infants, children aged 0 to 12 years and/or their parents/ guardians.